scot-taylor-ibm/compare-comply/schema.md

   - `contract_amounts`: An array identifying the monetary amounts identified in the document.
     - `text`: The contract amounts, listed as a string.
     - `location`: The location of the amount or amounts as defined by its `begin` and `end` indexes.
+  - `termination_dates`: An array identifying the document's termination dates.
+    - `text`: The termination date, listed as a string.
+    - `location`: The location of the date as defined by its `begin` and `end` indexes.

 **\*Notes on tables:**
   - Row and column index values per cell are zero-based and so begin with `0`.